At a Glance

 Learn about the fundamentals of concept testing—what a concept test is, when to run one, and how to do so through the UserTesting Platform.

-A concept test is when you gauge user feedback of an idea in the early stages of the idea’s development.
-The concept can be anything that communicates the idea you want to test, from a static image to a low-fidelity prototype—even only a description of the idea (supplemented by no visuals) is sufficient to do a concept test.
+A concept test is when you collect and gauge user feedback of an idea you're proposing in the early stages of the idea’s development.
+The concept can be anything that communicates the idea you want to test, from a static image to a low-fidelity prototype—even just a description of the idea (supplemented by no visuals) is sufficient to do a concept test.

 A concept test generates insights as to whether customers understand and would want to use the product or feature.
-The resulting customer feedback can guide you when it comes to developing the idea being tested.
+Concept tests can also be used to collect reactions to marketing campaigns or content.

 Testing concepts can be as straightforward as providing contributors a link to an image, a doc, or a mock-up/prototype (as a starting URL), and then asking questions to capture user impressions of the concept.